 The sense of humor that anyone has is formed as a result of a number of factors.
 The experiences, observations, opinions, views, etc. that activate a person’s sense of humor are different for everyone on an individual basis.

-Subsequently, trying to find the best comedy topics for a stand-up comedy act in the “generic” sense is much like trying to find a “one size fits all” pair of shoes.
+Subsequently, trying to find the best comedy topics for a stand-up comedy routine in the “generic” sense is much like trying to find a “one size fits all” pair of shoes.

-One of the reasons that prospective comedians try to “find” comedy topics is that they don’t trust the sense of humor that they have (or the topics that they talk about that activate their sense of humor) to give them the results they want on stage – which is to get the biggest laughs possible.
+One of the reasons that prospective comedians try to find comedy topics is that they don’t trust the sense of humor they have (or the topics that activate their sense of humor) to give them the results they want on stage — which is to get the biggest audience laughs possible.

-Virtually any topic can be an outstanding comedy topic for a stand-up comedy act provided it activates your sense of humor and the audience can relate to or appreciate what it is that you have to say and express on stage.
+Virtually any topic can be an outstanding comedy topic for a stand-up comedy act, provided it activates your sense of humor and the audience can relate to or appreciate what you have to say and express when delivering a routine.

-I suspect you will find the range of topics covered in those conversations will be wide and varied.
-I also suspect that a number of those topics of discussion could be more than suitable as the basis for stand-up comedy material.
+I’m sure that you will find the range of topics covered in those conversations is wide and varied.
+I’m also sure that a number of those topics could be suitable as the basis for stand-up comedy material.

-Developing a high level stand-up comedy routine is certainly a process, but it is not hard at all if you have comedy talent and you know how to capture and structure your sense of humor for the stage as a comedian.
+Developing a high-level stand-up comedy routine is a process, but it’s not hard at all if you have comedy talent and you know how to capture and structure your sense of humor for the stage as a comedian.

 Let me put this another way…

 When you make people laugh in everyday conversations, do you choose any sort of carefully selected comedy topics in advance?
-Nope, it doesn’t work that way.
+Nope, it does not work that way.